TMortara/Social-Network-API/README.md

 - Moment.js

 ## File Structure
+The directory for this application is as follows:
+ - config/ - connection file for the database
+ - controller/ - creates the controller for the api routes for Users and Thoughts
+ - models/ - creates the models for Users and Thoughts and the Schema for the Reaction
+ - routes/ - contains the routes

 ## Credits
 - Torre and Jason for helping me work through issues with a couple of my routes.